 Lola was particularly eager to read the next answer.

 A: Far fewer people.
 Being a receiver is the real gift.
 About one percent of the population has at least a poorly developed ability to receive information telepathically.
 This ability appears to be evenly distributed by gender, ancestry, ethnicity, location, and socio-economic status with the exception that over the last few decades there has been a noticeable increase in the number of receivers among younger people.

 Q: Isn’t being a receiver an awful nuisance?

-A: It can be, but receivers learn and choose, consciously or not, to shut out most of the input that they receive.
+A: It can be, but receivers learn to shut out most of the input that they receive.
 This filtering ability is more akin to earplugs than to shutting one’s eyes in that it does not keep out all input but reduces it.
 On the other hand, many receivers use their gift to live a fuller life, even if they do not realize that they are doing so.
 Receivers typically excel in sales, politics, teaching, litigating, or any profession in which feeling the driving emotions of others is an asset.
 They make great negotiators, can make highly effective healers, and many are described as being the kind of person who could “sell ice to Eskimos.”

 Q: Can a receiver choose to improve his or her abilities?

 A: Up to a point.
 Like playing the piano or running a mile, the gift can be practiced to develop it up to a person’s maximum potential.
 However each human will have their own natural limits.
 A person who has chosen, consciously or not, to develop and use their abilities as a receiver to their fullest is known as an adept receiver.
 It is estimated that about ten percent of all human receivers have learned to be adept, whether they realize it or not.
 This is not an insignificant phenomenon, as it currently amounts to almost seven million humans.